Frequently Asked Questions

 Why do I need a TB Skin test every year?

+TB skin tests are required for all students every year.
 If you are a health care worker or around health care workers in your job, you need to be screened for exposure to tuberculosis every year.
 TB is an airborne disease that is a risk for all health care professionals.
+TB skin tests are administered at UHS on Mondays, Tuesdays, Wednesdays, and Fridays (not on Thursdays since we can't read them over the weekend).
+TB skin tests are free for students.

 What is a T-Spot Blood test?